 In Dania Beach, there are 442 residential units and 16 mobile home units within the Future Conditions (2023) DNL 65 contour.
 Of the 442 residential units, 410 were either sound insulated, deemed compatible through testing or participated in the CAR program.
 All of these units are considered compatible for the purposes of this NCP.
 Thirty-two units within the Future Conditions (2023) DNL 65 contour either did not respond to the invitation to participate or withdrew at some point during the 2008 EIS RSIP program.
 These units could be included for consideration under this Part 150 Study.
+However, eligibility criteria would be determined during sound insulation program design and would ultimately require FAA approval if BCAD requests federal funding.

-Based on the potentially eligible units, a Part 150 Study residential sound insulation program (the Part 150 RSIP) program could include 47 single-family units and 8 multi-family units before considering block rounding.
-Assuming block rounding increases the potentially eligible properties within the town
+Based on the potentially eligible units, a Part 150 Study residential sound insulation program (the Part 150 RSIP) program could include 47 single-family units and 8 multi-family units before considering

-&lt;sup>41 FAA Order 5100.38D, Airport Improvement Program Handbook, 2014.
+$^{^{\}rm 40}~$ FAA Order 5100.38D, Airport Improvement Program Handbook, 2014.

-&lt;sup>42 Determination of eligibility would be made when the FLL Noise Compatibility Program has been approved, program protocols have been established, and the NCP implementation phase has been initiated.
+Determination of eligibility would be made when the FLL Noise Compatibility Program has been approved, program protocols have been established, and the NCP implementation phase has been initiated.

-&lt;sup>43 On March 27, 1998, FAA issued a policy on 14 CFR Part 150 airport noise compatibility programs that limits approval of remedial mitigation measures, e.g., sound insulation, property acquisitions, and relocation, to land uses that were in place as of October 1, 1998 unless an airport operator can demonstrate that DNL contours were not published prior to that date.
+On March 27, 1998, FAA issued a policy on 14 CFR Part 150 airport noise compatibility programs that limits approval of remedial mitigation measures, e.g., sound insulation, property acquisitions, and relocation, to land uses that were in place as of October 1, 1998 unless an airport operator can demonstrate that DNL contours were not published prior to that date.

-&lt;sup>44 Areas within a structure that do not meet the local building code are not "habitable" under FAA requirements and therefore are not eligible for sound insulation under the AIP.
+43 Areas within a structure that do not meet the local building code are not "habitable" under FAA requirements and therefore are not eligible for sound insulation under the AIP.
 The AIP Handbook, Appendix R, provides the following example of an area that is not eligible for sound insulation: "A resident has converted part of a basement to a bedroom and the bedroom conversion does not meet the building code requirements to be categorized as a bedroom.
 The converted bedroom is not considered habitable space."

-of Davie by 50% results in up to 55 single-family and 12 multi-family units.
+block rounding.
+Assuming block rounding increases the potentially eligible properties within the Town of Davie by 50%, the Part 150 RSIP could include up to 55 single-family and 12 multi-family units.
 Final unit counts and program details would be determined during program design phase subject to FAA approval consistent with AIP requirements.
 In exchange for participation in the RSIP program, each unit owner would be required to provide BCAD with an avigation easement.
 An avigation easement is an easement or right of overflight in the airspace above or near a particular property.
-It also includes the right to create such noise or other effects as may result from the lawful operation of aircraft in such airspace and the right to remove any obstructions to such overflight.
+It also includes the right to create such noise or other effects as may result from the lawful operation of aircraft in such airspace and the right to remove any obstructions to such overflight.44